Shubh18s/djs_woz/README.md

-# Spoken Dialog WOZ (aka. djs_woz): A Wizard of Oz prototyping tool to study user-system interaction in a speech-only information seeking scenario.
+# Spoken Dialog WOZ (djs_woz): A tool to perform Wizard of Oz experiments in speech-only Question Answering scenarios